eNMS-automation/eNMS/docs/source/automation/servicetypes/data_validation.md

 Configuration parameters for creating this service instance:

-- `Python Query`- a python query to retrieve data from the payload.
+- `Python Query`: a python query to retrieve data from the payload.